joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-09-05-docker-cheat-sheet.md

 ---

-This is a web wersion of the [Cheatsheet for Docker CLI](https://dockerlabs.collabnix.com/docker/cheatsheet/) [image](https://raw.githubusercontent.com/sangam14/dockercheatsheets/master/dockercheatsheet8.png).
+This is a text-based version of the [Cheatsheet for Docker CLI](https://dockerlabs.collabnix.com/docker/cheatsheet/) [image](https://raw.githubusercontent.com/sangam14/dockercheatsheets/master/dockercheatsheet8.png).

 ## Run a new Container